Hyundai Genesis Coupe: Facelift (2011)

-Korean model was unveiled in Korea Speed Festival 2011 in Yeongam, Korea.
+The Korean model was unveiled at the 2011 Korea Speed Festival in Yeongam, South Korea.

-North American model was unveiled in 2012 Detroit North American International Auto Show as 2013 model year vehicle.
-The Lambda MPi engine was replaced by Lambda GDi engine.
+The North American model was unveiled at the 2012 Detroit North American International Auto Show as a 2013 model year vehicle.
+The Lambda MPi engine was replaced by the Lambda GDi engine.

 The front bumper and hood received a styling revision that incorporates Hyundai's fluidic corporate design language a la Veloster.
 Transmission choices include an 8-speed automatic transmission with paddle-shifters or a 6-speed manual transmission.

 In response to criticisms about materials quality from reviewers and owners, Hyundai significantly improved materials quality for the new model.
 New features include a leather handbrake handle, plasmacluster air filtering, red leather interior option, LED accents above the foglights, and LED taillights.

 Exterior

-The Genesis Coupe was initially available in one of 10 different colors: Karussell White, Bathurst Black, Aqua Mineral Blue, Interlagos Yellow, Tsukuba Red, Mirabeau Blue, Silverstone, Monaco White, and Nordschleife Gray.
-A limited edition color (Lime Rock Green) was made available from 2010-2011.
-For 2013 Mirabeau Blue was discontinued and renamed Shoreline Blue, then again in 2014 was renamed Ibiza Blue.
+The Genesis Coupe was initially available in one of 10 different colors: Karussell White, Bathurst Black, Aqua Mineral Blue, Interlagos Yellow, Tsukuba Red, Mirabeau Blue, Silverstone, Monaco White, Lime Rock Green and Nordschleife Gray.
+Color options varied year to year, region to region and sometimes locked to specific trim levels, such as Interlagos Yellow was only available in the North American market on the highest trims for 3.8 equipped vehicles and eventually discontinued for 2013MY but was still available in select markets on other trim levels and engine options.
+For 2013 Mirabeau Blue was discontinued and replaced with Shoreline Blue, then again in 2014 was replaced by Ibiza Blue.